ladybuginthemug/ladybuginthemug.github.io/content/writings/compromisedWordPress.md

 By confirming tools in log file, we can instantly indicate timeframe of the first attack and malicious ips: `119.241.22.121, 168.22.54.119`

----
-we can see that `168.22.54.119` starts with many manual probing :
+we can see that `168.22.54.119` starts with many manual probing attempts :
-`xmlrpc.php` - this file enables data to be transmitted with HTTP acting as the transport mechanism and XML as the encoding mechanism
+-`xmlrpc.php` - this file enables data to be transmitted with HTTP acting as the transport mechanism and XML as the encoding mechanism
-`wp-content/uploads/' - is the directory where any files uploaded to the platform are stored.
+-`wp-content/uploads/' - is the directory where any files uploaded to the platform are stored.
 ![ip168](https://github.com/ladybuginthemug/ladybuginthemug.github.io/assets/88084724/7c327a8f-9572-4de6-9ad3-671fb226446c)

-there was attemt to access important files such as `wp-login` and `wp-includes`(that is the dir with the core files are stored):
+also, there was another attemt to access important files such as `wp-login` and `wp-includes`(that is the dir with the core files are stored):
 ![wp-includes](https://github.com/ladybuginthemug/ladybuginthemug.github.io/assets/88084724/ecc28d8b-93eb-45b8-8b96-65eda3600aad)

 worth noting that view plugins was discovered in the process: